irsbugs/cmrt/CiviCRM Upgrading.md

 ## Introduction

 New releases of CiviCRM for WordPress occur about once a month.
-Although WordPress has an automatic facility to perform upgrades, the CiviCRM package is currently not designed to be automatically upgraded by WorPress.
-In wp-admin --> Plugins --> CiviCRM it states: *Auto-updates are not available for this plugin*.
+Although WordPress has an automatic facility to perform upgrades, the CiviCRM package is currently not designed to be automatically upgraded by WordPress.
+I.e. In wp-admin --> Plugins --> CiviCRM it states: *Auto-updates are not available for this plugin*.

+This document describes the manual process of upgrading CiviCRM.

 Documents on performing an upgrade are:
 * [Upgrading CiviCRM for WordPress](https://docs.civicrm.org/sysadmin/en/latest/upgrade/wordpress/)
 * [Upgrades](https://docs.civicrm.org/sysadmin/en/latest/upgrade/)

+## Directory and File Protections

+In the cmtrailtrail.org.au

 ## Downloading